spatie/myray.app/docs/getting-started/tips-tricks.md

 ## Hiding the app using the hotkey

-You can press `cmd+shift+L` to hide or show the app, no matter which application is the active on.
+You can press `Cmd+Shift+L` to hide or show the app, no matter which application is the active on.

 You can customize this key in the preferences.